 The objective of this course is to present the basic concepts, modules and algorithms that work as intermediary programs between the user and the hardware, known as operating systems.
 It covers the basic concepts of recent operating systems, how they are designed and the way they work in terms of their efficiency and reliability.
-Also, it compares the techniques used inside the operating systems in terms of their speed and use of space.
-Topics include an overview of operating systems, operating system principles, CPU scheduling and dispatch, concurrency, memory management, and virtual memory.
+Also, it com-

-PREREQ: CPCS-204, CPIS-210
+PREREO: CPCS-204, CPIS-210